 Trichomonas vaginalis infection is the most common curable sexually transmitted infection among women in the United States; it can cause inflammation that has been associated with an increased risk of HIV transmission and acquisition, and low birth weight.

 Prevalence in adult men has never been measured in a nationally representative sample.
 T. vaginalis infection is not reportable and so few other sources exist for obtaining national data.

 Participants aged 14-59 years were tested.
 Public data file includes data for persons 18-59 years of age.
 Please see Analytic Notes for Data Users about the release of data for adolescents 14-17 years of age.

-Urine specimens were processed, stored and shipped to the Division of AIDS, STD, and TB Laboratory Research, National Center for Infectious Diseases, National Centers for Disease Control and Prevention for analysis.
+Urine specimens were processed, stored and shipped to the Division of STD Prevention, National Center for HIV/AIDS, Viral Hepatitis, STD and TB Prevention, Centers for Disease Control and Prevention, Atlanta, GA for analysis.
 Detailed specimen collection and processing instructions are discussed in the NHANES Laboratory Procedures Manual (LPM).